Cover letter

 While good design will help grab the attention of readers, your text is what will actually sell them on your qualifications.

-If you have already met the recruiter in person at an event, the cover letter serves as a way to get back in touch while also communicating your interest in the position you are applying for.
+If you met the recruiter in person, use the cover letter to get back in touch and show your interest in the position.
+Mention something memorable from your previous conversation to make your application stand out.

 Now, onto the tips from the career experts.
 Here’s what they had to say on cover letter writing: